Fidelity’s mutual funds offer just about anything a 401(k) investor would need to effectively put their money to work.

 Today, I’ll look at two different Fidelity bond strategies that make sense within a 401(k).

-First up: Short-term bonds.
+I’ll start with short-term bonds.
 You’ll typically find safety in bonds that will mature in just a few years, but how much yield you’ll reap will depend on the interest-rate environment.
 Fortunately, right now, bonds with short maturities still offer relatively high income for relatively low risk.
-And that makes products such as Fidelity Short-Term Bond Fund (FSHBX) look attractive.
+And that makes short-term bond funds look attractive.

 Whenever you evaluate any bond fund, you’ll want to consider “duration,” a measure of interest-rate sensitivity.
 For example: A bond with a duration of two years would likely enjoy a short-term 2% rise in its price if market interest rates fell by 1 percentage point, and it would likely drop by 2% if interest rates rose by 1 point.
 (The actual calculation of duration is fairly complex; it’s the weighted average of the bond’s cash flows.
 But the key takeaway is that, all else equal, the longer a bond’s time to maturity, the higher its duration—and thus the higher the interest-rate risk.)

-FSHBX has a duration of just 1.8 years, which means interest-rate fluctuations will have limited impact on the fund’s performance.
+FCNVX has a duration of just 0.4 years, which means interest-rate fluctuations will have extremely limited impact on the fund’s performance.

 * SEC yield reflects the interest earned across the most recent 30-day period.
 This is a standard measure for funds holding bonds and preferred stocks.

-Want to learn more about FSHBX?
+Want to learn more about FCNVX?
 Check out the Fidelity provider site.

 2. Fidelity Total Bond Fund

-The second bond strategy I’ll cover here is a more diversified portfolio with longer-maturity bonds covering a wider swath of the bond market.
+The second bond strategy I’ll cover here is a more diversified approach that involves owning a wider swath of the bond market while going farther out on the maturity spectrum.

 FTBFX tends to gravitate toward investment-grade debt, but management may invest up to 20% of assets in bonds rated below investment-grade, which potentially offer higher returns in exchange for accepting slightly higher risk.
 You’ll likely know these bonds as “high-yield debt securities” or simply “junk.”
 Right now, however, just 10% of the portfolio is categorized as high-yield.

-Fidelity Total Bond’s duration is six years, which is a moderate amount of interest-rate risk.
-A 1-percentage-point rise in interest rates would theoretically result in a short-term price decline of 6.0%.
+Fidelity Total Bond’s duration is 5.9 years, which is a moderate amount of interest-rate risk.
+A 1-percentage-point rise in interest rates would theoretically result in a short-term price decline of 5.9%.
 But remember: This cuts both ways.
 A fall in interest rates could mean significant capital gains.

-Any investors considering FTBFX should know that the longest-tenured co-manager of this fund, For O’Neil, will be moving away from his day-to-day portfolio management duties as of the end of September 2026.
+Any investors considering FTBFX should know that the longest-tenured co-manager of this fund, Ford O’Neil, will be moving away from his day-to-day portfolio management duties as of the end of September 2026.

 “O’Neil’s departure is undoubtedly a loss for Fidelity’s fixed-income business, including Fidelity Total Bond and Fidelity Strategic Income, both under Morningstar analyst coverage,” Morningstar analyst Max Curtin says.
 “Yet, the combination of the time-tested, team-based approach that O’Neil helped cultivate during his three-plus decades at Fidelity and the firm’s well-organized succession planning positions this group exceptionally well for what’s ahead.”